-Whether short or long-term, staff sickness absence hits companies hard.
-But why should you be bothered about it and how do you go about managing it?
+Whether short or long-term, sickness absence can hit companies hard.
+But how do you go about managing it?

 Most companies are all too aware of the direct cost of sickness absence - statutory sick pay, occupational sick pay, paying overtime and for temporary cover.
 But there are also the knock-on (indirect) effects:

 The Chartered Institute of Personnel and Development’s (CIPD) Health and Wellbeing report for 2020 showed that stress and mental ill-health are particular causes for concern.

 While minor illnesses are still the most common cause of short-term illness, the number of people absent due to stress and mental health issues remains a major issue for employers in both the short and long term.

 According to the CIPD's 2020 report, the main causes of sickness absence are:Mental ill-health - Conditions like clinical depression and anxiety now top the three most common causes of long-term absence (59%), while three-fifths (60%) of organisations say common mental health conditions, such as anxiety and depression have increased in the past 12 months.

 Whether you’re trying to tackle short or long-term absence, the best starting point is to start monitoring your absences, if you don’t already - unless you know what you’re dealing with, it’s pretty impossible to manage.